mjg123/mjg123.github.io/_posts/2018-02-11-Opening-Oracle-JDK-Features.md

 The other, even larger change to Java which was announced at the same time was the change to a 6-monthly release cycle.
 As features are not committed to a release until they are ready, they must be held in a branch which increases the testing burden on engineers and their testing infrastructure.
 So I think that stopping carrying proprietary extensions to OpenJDK will be helpful for the smoothness of the new release cycle too.

 Every JDK engineer I spoke to is proud of their work, and everyone is happy to be able to have it more widely used.
 I hope that the developers among you who use the JVM get a chance to try these new features as they arrive.

+## Credits

+I would like to thank Mikael Vidstedt, Sharat Chander and most of all Dalibor Topic for helping me prepare this post.
+I am also extremely grateful to the numerous JDK engineers I have spoken to over the last few months.